 - Service Fabric: Deploy containers to a Service Fabric Cluster.
 Service Fabric is the best choice today for running Windows Containers in the cloud.

 We have made many enhancements for Azure Web Applications:

-- Azure App Service deployment task supports Java WAR files, Node.js, Python, and PHP applications to be deployed.
+- Azure App Service deployment task supports deployment of Java WAR files, Node.js, Python, and PHP applications.

 - Azure App Service deployment task supports deploying to Azure Web App for Linux using containers.

-- Azure portal Continuous Delivery is expanded now support Node applications.
+- Azure portal Continuous Delivery is expanded to support Node applications.